dwarvesf/playground/Engineering/Mobile/The structure of the command line app.md

 ---
-tags: iOS, MacOS, Swift, engineering/mobile
+tags: iOS, MacOS, Swift, engineering/mobile, cli
 author: Phan Viet Trung
-date: 2022-09-018
+date: 2022-09-18
 ---

 # How to create an XCode build tools with Swift

-As a developer, we are using command line tools(app) frequently, like a simple task such as: navigation between directories with `cd /Desktop`, make a new folder with `mkdir newfolder` , delete files with `rm -f filename` to friendly GIT commands: `git checkout master` `git pull`.
-Command line tools is easy to use, very lite weight and running fast (by bypass user interface).
+As a developer, we are using command line tool apps frequently, like for simple tasks such as: navigation between directories with `cd /Desktop`, making a new folder with `mkdir newfolder` , deleting files with `rm -f filename` - as well as friendly GIT commands: `git checkout master`,  `git pull`, etc. Command line tools are easy to use, very lightweight and run very fast, by avoiding to use a full user interface.

-Bunch of them build in in your machine.
-You can easly to find them at following paths: `/usr/bin` and `/usr/local/bin`
+A lot of them are built directly in your machine.
+You can easly find them in the following paths: `/usr/bin` and `/usr/local/bin`

 Command line tools are powerful and flexible.
-Not only using it directly in `Terminal` we can also embed it to support automation task, create build tools, release tools (like Jenkin, Fastlane...) or wrap it to use with any language and create a friendly user interface (GitHuh Desktop, Source tree...).
-The limitation of command line tools is just your imagnation.
+Not only can we use it directly in the `Terminal`, we can also embed it to support automation tasks, create build tools, release tools (like Jenkin, Fastlane...), or wrap it to use with any language and create friendly user interfaces (e.g: GitHub Desktop, Source tree...).
+The limitation of command line tools is just your imagination.

-In the end of this serial, the sample CommandLine tools can automaticaly convert all assert catalog in the Xcode project to Swift file to eliminated all typing error, get free benefits of SDK auto completion and take advantage of Compiler to safety check all assert at the compile time.
+This is an introductory part in a series of notes regarding CommandLine tools.
+At the end of this series, we will have sample CommandLine tools that can automatically convert all assert catalogs in the Xcode project to a Swift file to eliminate typing errors, get free benefits of SDK auto completion, and take advantage of the Compiler to safety check all asserts at compile time.

-Not only apply in XCode, the SwiftCLI can using in anywhere by mixing with `shell` script.
+Not only applicable to XCode, the SwiftCLI can be used anywhere by mixing in a `shell` script.

-In this serial of `Command line tools` brainery we go though three main topics:
+In this series of `Command line tools`, we cover through three main topics:

     1. The structure of the CommandLine tool app.
     2. Build a CommandLine app using Swift.